 - DESIGN YOUR STAND

 Get quotes and 3D mock-ups from exhibition stand designers.
-Pick an agency who can do everything inhouse – project manage, design, construct, print and build your stand for the best value.
+Pick an agency that can do everything in-house – project manage, design, construct, print and build your stand for the best value.
 Around a third of your budget should be spent on your stand.
 You want it to be as eye-catching as possible so go for bright colours, big graphics and bold print.
 Analyse what the stand will look like from different angles, from close up and far away.
-Avoid having too much text, no-one will read it and it will look too busy.
+Avoid having too much text, no one will read it and it will look too busy.
 If you plan to attend more than one trade show, source a stand that can be reconfigured and used again.
-See here for more ideas.
+Our gallery provides hundreds of ideas.
 Assess the layout of the stand – you want to provide some chairs and tables for visitors to sit at but don’t make it too cluttered.
-See our blog here for more ways to stand out at an exhibition.
+There is an art on how to stand out at an exhibition.

 Maybe use the trade show to announce new products or innovations.
 They offer a great opportunity to do this in front of the entire industry.

 You will need to have plenty of brochures or flyers to give out to visitors with further information about your products.
 Also think about having some branded merchandise to give out – for instance, mouse mats, canvas bags or memory sticks.
 These will keep your brand alive in their memory for months or even years to come.
 Try to come up with something other than a pen which others will all offer.

 Are you going to have iPads for visitors to interact with or screens running demonstrations?
 Visitors like having something other than a salesperson to interact with.
 If your budget allows it, consider using some form of gaming or virtual reality to attract visitors.